zchee/golang-wiki/Range.md

 ## Summary

-A range clause provides a way to iterate over a array, slice, string, map, or channel.
+A range clause provides a way to iterate over an array, slice, string, map, or channel.

 ## Example